GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Assassin.md

 Additionally, each level of training in your weapon grants you a +1 to your Parry attempts.

 ### 9) Reaper's Answer
 When you attack a creature you may use your reaction to push it towards death.
 If it has 0 hitpoints remaining, the DV of its incapacitation save is increased by the points of your attack's success.
-You must complete a long rest before doing so again.
+You must complete a long or full rest before doing so again.
 This cannot affect a creature of undeath.

 ### Splash or Specialize
 At levels 5 and 10, you may choose to splash another class into your training or choose instead to specialize.
 If you already specialized, you must splash.